-Any federal, state or local legislation, administrative pronouncement or court decision (any such legislation, administrative pronouncement or court decision constituting a "Governmental Action") may affect (i) the tax status (whether or not discussed herein or addressed in the opinion of Bond Counsel) of the Series A Bonds (including without limitation any exemption under applicable federal, state or local law from otherwise applicable taxes with respect to the (a) interest on the Series A Bonds, (b) gain from the sale or other disposition of the Series A Bonds, or (c) value of the Series A Bonds (any aforesaid exemption with respect to tax status, whether in connection with the Series A Bonds or other bonds, constituting the "Tax Exemption Status")), or (ii) the market price or marketability of the Series A Bonds.
+Any federal, state or local legislation, administrative pronouncement or court decision (any such legislation, administrative pronouncement or court decision constituting a "Governmental Action") may affect (i) the tax status (whether or not discussed herein or addressed in the opinion of Bond Counsel) of the Series 2010 Bonds (including without limitation any exemption under applicable federal, state or local law from otherwise applicable taxes with respect to the (i) interest on the Series 2010 Bonds, (ii) gain from the sale or other disposition of the Series 2010 Bonds, or (iii) value of the Series 2010 Bonds (any aforesaid exemption with respect to tax status, whether in connection with the Series 2010 Bonds or other bonds, constituting the "Tax Exemption Status")), or (ii) the market price or marketability of the Series 2010 Bonds.
 The impact of any Governmental Action cannot be predicted.
-Owners of the Series A Bonds are encouraged to consult their personal or institutional tax and financial advisors with respect to the tax and financial aspects of ownership of the Series A Bonds.
+Owners of the Series 2010 Bonds are encouraged to consult their personal or institutional tax and financial advisors with respect to the tax and financial aspects of ownership of the Series 2010 Bonds.

-On the date of delivery of the Series A Bonds, the Underwriters will be furnished with an opinion of Bond Counsel substantially in the form attached hereto as Appendix D - "Proposed Form of Opinion of Bond Counsel."
+On the date of delivery of the Series 2010 Bonds, the Underwriters will be furnished with an opinion of Bond Counsel substantially in the form attached hereto as Appendix D - "Proposed Form of Opinion of Bond Counsel."

-FINANCIAL ADVISORS
+FINANCIAL ADVISOR

 Public Financial Management, Inc. ("PFM") serves as financial advisor to the Authority for debt management and other financial matters.
-PFM has acted as independent financial advisor to the Authority with respect to the Series 2008 Bonds.
+PFM has acted as independent financial advisor to the Authority with respect to the Series 2010 Bonds.
 PFM is not obligated to undertake, and has not undertaken, either to make an independent verification of or to assume responsibility for, the accuracy, completeness, or fairness of the information contained in this Official Statement and the appendices hereto.
 PFM is an independent financial advisory firm and is not engaged in the business of underwriting, trading or distributing securities.